AGEORGIOU4/foodboot/README.md

 <h2>Computer Science Final Year Thesis Project</h2>
 <h6>UCLan Cyprus</h6>

 <p>Foodboot is a Web Platform running on Cloud.
 Its main purpose is to work as an assistive tool for nutritionists and clients.
-The Web Platform is orchestrated by three applications that run in different modes (Admin, Nutritionist, Client) depending on the role.
+The Web Platform is orchestrated by three applications that run in different modes (Admin, Nutritionist, Client) depending on the user's role.
 Each application is composed of three main components.
 A cloud-operating <strong>MySQL</strong> database hosted in Heroku, the <strong>Frontend</strong> written mostly in ReactJS and the <strong>Backend</strong> where RESTful API architecture was used for the platform's logic and web services written in NodeJS.
 As a starting template for the Frontend, the CoreUI admin panel is used.
 For Authentication and user's info, the platform integrates Auth0 (SaaS service).
 The project is hosted on GitHub.</p>

 <a>https://foodboot.netlify.app/</a>
 </br>